Skip to main content

 Commands run directly on your system without sandboxing.
 While dangerous patterns are blocked, the shell node has full access to your filesystem and network.
 Sandboxed execution is planned for a future release.

 You’re in control.
-Your agent asks before running workflows, and you can inspect the workflow JSON to see exactly what commands will execute.
+Your agent asks before running workflows, and you can inspect the workflow to see exactly what commands will execute.
 If you need stronger restrictions, you can disable shell entirely with pflow settings deny shell - but this significantly limits pflow’s capabilities since shell is often used for data processing and filtering.

 Blocked patterns